mit-cml/appinventor-sources/README.md

 This code is designed to be run in Google's App Engine.
-MIT runs a public instance that all are welcome to use to build App Inventor Applications.
+MIT runs a public instance that all are welcome to use to build App Inventor applications.
 You do not need to compile or use this code if you wish to build MIT App Inventor applications.

 We provide this code for reference and for experienced people who wish